legends2k/blog/content/post/stoicism.md

 > "Dig within.
 Within is the wellspring of Good; and it is always ready to bubble up, if you just dig."
 >  -- Marcus Aurelius

+> "We suffer more often in imagination than in reality."
+>  -- Seneca

 # Basics

 Eudaimonia